Hypnopaedia-Aware Machine Unlearning via Psychometrics of Artificial Mental Imagery: Preliminaries

-By applying the background information, we consider a common backdoor attack scenario in which the triggers are applied in cyberspace (space), causing an all-to-one mapping (causality), generic for each sample (genericity), arbitrary handcrafted patterns (optimality), representing semantically independent parts of samples (semanticity), and visible to human perceptual systems (visibility).
-In addition to this, the attacker has bypassed automated detection and left backdoors in a neural network model during the learning phase (reactive paradigm).
 On the defence side, we consider a scenario where the original learning dataset is no longer accessible.
 Access to the dataset may be restricted for the following reasons: to prevent potential misuse or breaches that could compromise sensitive information and individuals' privacy (privacy regulations); to protect the intellectual property and competitive advantages of companies or organisations (proprietary restrictions); due to difficulties and time-consuming retrieval methods associated with archiving and storing (archival policies); because of unsupported formats or incompatible systems (technical barriers); and because the dataset may be outdated, no longer maintained, or otherwise difficult to access (digital obsolescence).
-Hence, the possibilities of uncovering hidden triggers by inspecting the dataset are restricted.
+Hence, the possibility of uncovering hidden triggers by inspecting the dataset is restricted.